 Together with an inspiring alliance of scientific, policy, activists and grassroots organizations in Europe, Africa, Asia and Latin America, the RIVER COMMONS project will work on equitable and participatory co-governance of river systems.

-The 5-years research program is about understanding and supporting innovative river co-governance initiatives around the world, and thereby contributing to equitable policies and sustainable socio-ecological river systems.
+The five year research programme is about understanding and supporting innovative river co-governance initiatives around the world, and thereby contributing to equitable policies and sustainable socio-ecological river systems.
 This WRM-led research project received an INREF grant of € 1.2 million complemented by € 0.5 million co-funding from partners.

-In the program 9 PhD researchers will investigate cases of river commons in Europe, Africa, Asia and Latin America, where local multi-scale organisations co-govern their riverine environment.
+In the programme nine PhD researchers will investigate cases of river commons in Europe, Africa, Asia and Latin America, where local multi-scale organisations co-govern their riverine environment.
 The project’s aim is to learn from their experiences in situ and translocally (successes, problems and creative solutions), and build new conceptual and methodological tools for research, education and stakeholder interaction.
-In particular, River Co-governance Labs will be organized in the case study sites to investigate river governance by actively involving stakeholders and mobilising their ideas for change.
+In particular, River Co-governance Labs will be organised in the case study sites to investigate river governance by actively involving stakeholders and mobilising their ideas for change.

 The project’s framework encompasses four dimensions of river systems: River- as-Ecosociety, focusing on biophysical, ecological and use aspects; River-as-Territory, focusing on river governance rules and institutions; River-as-Subject, focusing on environmental justice issues and rights of the river; River-as-Movement, looking how riverine communities and allies organize and advocate for river co-management.